TDH-SSI-Hub/TNTools/README.md

 For continuous scales, use `discrete=FALSE`.
 This will result in colors on the plot which do not conform to the branding standard because intermediate colors are interpolated from the chosen palette.
+Unlike its effect on discrete scales, loading `TNTools` does not change the continuous scale color or fill defaults.

+To disable or enable the TN default scale coloring, you can use `tn_ggplot_color_off()` and `tn_ggplot_color_on()`.

 ### Logos

-Finally, the `add_tn_logo()` function can place one of several onto a plot object.
+Finally, the `add_tn_logo()` function can place one of several logos onto a plot object.
 The logo can be specified as a string from `tn_logo_names()` and the position can be on the top or bottom of the plot, in the left, right, or center (using the `position` parameter).